josephcslater/Introduction_to_Python/README.rst

 I may have an alternative live during the course, but it won't get your machine working!

-1. Students should have `Anaconda Python`_, Python version 3.7, or 3.8, installed (64 bit is correct for any reasonably recent machine). **There won't be time to do this at the start of the short class!!!**
+1. Students should have `Anaconda Python`_, Python version 3.7 or later installed (64 bit is correct for any reasonably recent machine). **There won't be time to do this at the start of the short class!!!**

 2. When doing this *also install Visual Studio Code* if the option is available.
 It is an option near the end.
 If not, don't worry about it.
 It's not necessary.